vivo-archive/Tools/CTSAFedSearch/ReadMe.txt

 New process :aggregatedsearch.php --calls-->fsearchsites.xml --to find--> ??_fs.php?return=desc --to call-->??_fs.php?return=xml&querytext=TERM --to get-->search data --displayed-->

-the other network sites will bet told where to find the ??_fs.xml which then calls fs.php to get them the xml they are looking for.
+The other network sites will bet told where to find the ??_fs.php whichgives the description to call ??_fs.php to get the xml of the search results.